-Galbitang is a clear soup made with beef short ribs.
-It’s a hearty, nourishing soup with a delicate flavor.
+Galbitang is a hearty, nourishing soup made with beef short ribs.
 This recipe shows you how to make traditional galbitang with the delicately clean taste it’s known for.

 Galbitang (갈비탕) is a clear soup made with beef short ribs (galbi, 갈비).
 It’s a hearty, nourishing soup with a delicate flavor.
 Typically, the ribs are boiled along with Korean radish (mu, 무), onion, garlic, and ginger until tender.